 Post-Sales Service and Support

 After enacting value chain management, your company will better understand how to manage and track in-service configuration changes of your product that are coordinated with customer support, field service, and engineering resources.
-This improves the visual of your brand as well as efficiency in the value chain.
+This improves the visual of your brand with increased customer satisfaction as well as efficiency in the value chain.